 The University of Rochester is a community that welcomes, encourages, and supports individuals who desire to contribute to and benefit from the institution's missions of teaching, research, patient care, performance, and community service.
 The School of Nursing values and respects diversity and promotes practicing nursing in a culturally sensitive manner.
-SON Faculty Diversity Officers, along with Staff Diversity Officers co- chair the SON Council for Diversity, Equity &Inclusion (CoDEI).
+SON Faculty Diversity Officers, along with Staff Diversity Officers co-chair the SON Council for Diversity, Equity & Inclusion (CoDEI).
 Programs and discussion sessions pertinent to promoting diversity, equity, and inclusiveness are held periodically for all faculty, staff, and students.
-The web link to the University's diversity web page is http://son.rochester.edu/diversity.
-The National Standards for Culturally and Linguistically Appropriate Services (CLAS), Appendix C, are comprised of fifteen standards intended to advance health equity, improve quality, and help eliminate health care disparities within health care organizations.
+To learn more about CoDEI and other diversity, equity and inclusion initiatives, visit the School of Nursing diversity website.
+The National Standards for Culturally and Linguistically Appropriate Services (CLAS), Appendix C, are comprised of fifteen standards intended to advance health equity, improve quality, and help eliminate healthcare disparities within healthcare organizations.
 These standards provide a foundational blueprint that helps to guide efforts designed to advance and support the SON's mission regarding embracing and cultivating an inclusive school and work environment.